 How Ambiq Contributes

-Ambiq’s ultra-low power microcontrollers are at the heart of millions of endpoint devices that are the building blocks of the IoT world and smart city management.
+Ambiq’s ultra-low power microcontrollers are at the heart of millions of edge devices that are the building blocks of the IoT world and smart city management.
 Indeed, through the advanced Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq® has helped many leading manufacturers worldwide create products that can operate for days, months, and sometimes years on a lithium battery or a single charge.
 Visit https://ambiq.com/ for more information.